gonzedge/rambling-trie/README.md

 ### Compression

 By default, the Rambling Trie works as a Standard Trie.
-Starting from version 0.1.0, you can obtain a Compressed Trie from the Standard one, by using the compression feature.
+Starting from version 0.1.0, you can obtain a compressed trie from the Standard one, by using the compression feature.
 Just call the `compress!` method on the trie instance:

 ``` ruby
 trie.compress!
 ```

-This will reduce the amount of Trie nodes by eliminating the redundant ones, which are the only-child non-terminal nodes.
+This will reduce the amount of trie nodes by eliminating the redundant ones, which are the only-child non-terminal nodes.

 __Note that the `compress!` method acts over the trie instance it belongs to.__
 __Also, adding words after compression is not supported.__